Subclinical Hypothyroidism and Zinc Deficiency

 The hypothalamus makes a hormone called thyroid releasing hormone (TRH).
 It also tells the nearby pituitary gland to release a hormone called thyroid-stimulating hormone (TSH).
 Those hormones then go down to the thyroid and tell the thyroid to produce and release thyroxine (T4) and a little bit of triiodothyronine (T3).

 T4 is an inactive thyroid hormone, while T3 is the active version.
 Both are essential for brain development in infants and for metabolic activity in adults.
 Specifically, these hormones help the brain, heart, liver, muscles, and other organs of the body function properly.
+In fact, people with thyroid issues will typically have similar body composition which can be characterized as the thyroid body type.

 In order for T4 to work in the body, it has to be converted into T3.
 This actually works through several organs, including the liver and the kidneys.
 80% of T4 is converted through the liver, and 20% is converted through the kidneys to make T3.